opral/monorepo/rfcs/001-foundational-architecture.md

 The following components are exposed to users when localizing software: A syntax to express human languages, dev tools, an SDK, automation (CI/CD), and a translation editor (also called CAT).

+> A user can either be a translator or developer.

 ```mermaid
 flowchart BT
     Syntax[Human Language Syntax]